wdatasci/WDS-JniPMML-XLL/README.md

 # General ReadMe

 The primary objective of WDS-JniPMML-XLL is to provide model evaluators to Excel.
-In particular, access to the standard PMML evaluator is a starting point, both for use or for comparison.
+In particular, access to the standard PMML evaluator is a starting point, both for use and/or for comparison.
 Later versions will be include other model specs and implement other evaluators.

 See documentation articles for a brief introduction.